 Students of the Belmont Academy in Westmoreland, Jamaica observe Romaine lettuce growing in an aquaponics unit.
 INMED Partnership for Children (INMED) through the Jamaica Adapative Agriculture Program introduced aquaponics technology to the school.

-The USAID/Jamaica Basic Education Project aims to support the Government of Jamaica’s efforts to improve early grade reading in Grades 1-3 of 172 of the poorest performing primary and all-age schools in three educational regions in Jamaica.
+The USAID/MOE Education Partnership for Improved Reading Outcomes is supporting the Government of Jamaica's efforts to improve early grade reading among students in Grades 1 -3 of 450 poor performing primary and All Age schools across the island.

 USAID/Jamaica addresses the conditions that undermine peace and security in Jamaica by supporting citizen security programs focused on community-based policing, promote accountability and integrity in government & strengthening the role of civil society.

 USAID supports the National HIV/AIDS program by providing financial assistance to the Ministries of Health and Labour and Social Services for behavior change interventions, workplace policy dissemination, & strengthening non-governmental organisations.

 Jamaica embarked on its first long-term strategic plan, Vision 2030 Jamaica, in 2009.
 This National Development Plan is a multi-sectoral approach to making Jamaica the place of choice to live, work, do business, and raise families (Vision 2030 Jamaica).
 While Jamaica enjoyed significant development progress in its social, economic, and political history, the country is challenged by a persistent fiscal deficit and heavy indebtedness.
 These challenges are exacerbated by the global economic crisis.